elecfreaks/learn-en/pico-ed-kit/pico-ed-ringbig-car/case04-here-comes-the-police.md

        display.pixel(display.width - 1, y, 50)
    ```

-4. While true, change the value of the two LEDs at random.
+4.While true, change the value of the two LEDs at random.

    ```python
    while True: